 With all of your family gathered around the Thanksgiving table, the topic of your upcoming wedding is SURE to come up.
 And while you’ll want to talk about your dress, your location and the favorite photographer you were lucky enough to book, be sure you don’t monopolize too much of this family holiday with details ONLY about you.
 As with avoiding the topic of politics, here are some other topics that are best to NOT talk about at the Thanksgiving table:

-2. Which family members you’re NOT inviting.
-The bottom line is that it’s your wedding and you should invited exactly who you want to attend, but not everyone will agree on the list of those you’re not including.
+2. Family members you’re NOT inviting.
+The bottom line is that it’s your wedding and you should invite exactly who you want to attend, but not everyone will agree on the list of those you’re not including.
 The last thing you want is the Hatfields vs. the McCoys at the dinner table, so it’s best to not bring it up at all.

 3. What Uncle Johnny REALLY did at the bachelor party.
 While it may have been funny at the time…and may be really funny 10 years from now…it’s probably best to avoid divulging bachelor-party shenanigans until after the wedding.

 4. How you want to elope.
 Chances are Mom and Dad and your grandparents may not be too fond of this idea.
 You’re better off not introducing this topic for the first time over a holiday dinner.